Beerclub/TickTackToe/Vim_commands.md

---- QUIT AND SAVE IN COMMAND MODE ---
+#--- QUIT AND SAVE IN COMMAND MODE ---

 :q	= quit

 :q!	= quti without saving

 :wq	= write and quit

-:qa	= quti all
+:qa	= quit all

 :w	= save

 :x 	= save and exit if changes have been made

---- MODES ---
+#--- MODES ---
 esc	= command mode
 i	= insert mode
 I	= moves to beginning of line and goes to insert mode